joelchrono12/joelchrono12.ml/_posts/2026-04-12-resident-evil.md

 Honestly though, **all the music and ambiance in the game is stunning**.
 There's plenty of tracks for different rooms and sections, as well as action moments, reveals and similar, all of it is very well done and maintains the atmosphere perfectly.
 So long as you are not playing the [Dual Shock's Director Cut](https://youtu.be/iJYvCHm3Ov4), or that there's not some cheesy dialogue happening at the same time.

-Things get real creepy with the **audio design** as well, ever step, every grunt, the sounds of the water flowing and the dogs howling, I can't praise it enough.
+Things get real creepy with the **audio design** as well, every step, every grunt, the sounds of the water flowing and the dogs howling, I can't praise it enough.
 Also the effects when moving on the game's inventory/map/status screen is just as satisfying.
-The doors opening and closing, the screesh of an old door, the elevator going up and down.
+The doors opening and closing, the screech of an old door, the elevator going up and down.
 The sound department of this game did wonders, and thanks to the PS1's usage of CDs instead of cartridges, the quality is top notch.
 The sounds of the guns shooting and reloading is also a pleasure.

-**Animation work** is also rather good, even if it lacks some of the goodies that RE2 introduced, like character animations to indicate health status.
+**Animation work** is also remarkable, even if it lacks some of the polish RE2 introduced, like character animations to indicate health status.
 It's still pretty good and the models are awesome for the time.
 The way all the different items come with 3D renders you can inspect is also appreciated, every gun, herb, key and the like has a nice amount of detail to it.

 There are other 3D models during game besides the characters, like interactable objects and items, making them easy to notice against prerrendered backgrounds (which are unfortunately pretty low-res for modern screens, but still charming).
-This is a useful to solve block-style puzzles---like moving a shelf to reach something behind it, or finding green plants to restore health.
+This is useful to solve block-style puzzles---like moving a shelf to reach something behind it, or finding green plants to restore health.

 {% include img.html image='/assets/img/blogs/2026-04-12-a-giant-boulder-is-a-sign-of-trouble-for-jill.png' caption='A giant boulder is a sign of trouble for Jill' %}

 All in all, as cheesy as all the dialogue is, as arcane as tank controls may seem, as slow as it may be to aim guns as Jill.
 Everything is just part of the course. **Every obstacle** or hiccup, is only one more **challenge for your survival inside this mansion**.
 There are plenty of resources for Jill to take, the amount of enemies is more than manageable, and there aren't that many bosses in the first place.

-This game, like its successor, is pretty much of a 3D Metroidvania game with zombies, and I am extremely amazed at how well it still runs.
+This game, like its successor, is pretty much a 3D Metroidvania game with zombies, and I am extremely amazed at how well it still runs.
 The gameplay from start to finish was a pleasure to experience.
-The utility of most items is made clear rather well, and my insticts started to develop soon enough.
+The utility of most items is made clear rather well, and my instincts started to develop soon enough.
 Judging when an item may make sense to keep or not, or when it was better to backtrack to an item box when I could feel that I was about to get a lot of items soon became second nature somehow.

-Resident Evil gives you all the tools you need, **the designers really want you to beat it**, it is only a matter of understading its mechanics and everything will became clear.
-I am actually looking for a second playthrough of this one as Chris---even though I hear is much tougher---because the game has taught me all I need, and it trusts me so much.
+Resident Evil gives you all the tools you need, **the designers really want you to beat it**, it is only a matter of understading its mechanics and everything will become clear.
+I am looking forward to a second playthrough of this one as Chris---even though I hear is much tougher---because the game has taught me all I need, and it trusts me so much.
 No tutorials, no GUI other than the status screen that gets out of the way when you don't use it.
 It is a rather cinematic experience.

 {% include img.html image='/assets/img/blogs/2026-04-12-jill-and-barry-discover-something-sus-again.png' caption='Jill and Barry find something sus again' %}